What’s this blog about?

 Who is writing this blog?

 I am a 56-year old (50 when I started this blog) rock music fan.
 I had a 17-year career as a baseball lawyer (a field I accidentally yet fortuitously fell into).
 Along the way I acquired a master’s degree in psychology due to my fascination with pop culture influences on human behavior.
 That, along with my life-long desire to work in education, has led me to a career in college administration.
-And as an adjunct instructor, it would be my hope to develop and nurture an awareness of the pop cultural perceptions and influences that shape us as individuals and as a society.
+It is my hope to develop and nurture an awareness of the pop cultural perceptions and influences that shape us as individuals and as a society.